Trump Issues Order To Block Broadcom's Takeover of Qualcomm - Slashdot

 The rest of us dodged the Braulcom bullet.

 Re:Your free market president at work!
-(Score:4, Insightful)
+(Score:5, Funny)

 Broadcom is a Singaporean company that decided to pretend to be US company by moving headquarters specifically to help seal this deal.